(Update) What are you doing now…..? Vol.018 – Kazuki Yamamoto (EIC 2014)

 Greetings from Global Network Team (GNT) in Shin Osaka.

-We are into June!
-Meaning almost half of 2020 has passed!
+We are almost into June!
+Meaning almost half of 2023 will be here!!!

 Camp Leaders: Kat, Kay, Mella, Nunu